Types of iFrames and When to Use Them

 More often than not, running a robust advertising campaign will have you using a variety of techniques, frames, and ad types, each leaving your site vulnerable to attacks in unique ways.

-The only way to ensure your site is truly protected on every front is to sign up with a team of anti-malvertising experts that offer real-time protection from a variety of attacks.
+The only way to ensure each frame and your site is truly protected on every front is to sign up with a team of anti-malvertising experts that offer real-time protection from a variety of attacks.

 Partner With an Ad Security Group